 Toyota has a new hybrid race car which puts out an impressive 1000 HP.
 This a machine built for one thing, winning endurance races.
 The big question remains though.
 Can it beat the Audi team?

 For the last several years, Audi has won the vaunted 24 Hours of Le Mans.
-The iconic endurance race pushes drivers, teams and their cars to their limits.
+The iconic endurance race pushes drivers, teams, and their cars to their limits.
 Toyota’s new TS0404 Hybrid is their latest hope at winning this event.
 Recently, the Audi marque has dominated the event, winning in 11 of the 13 years it has participated.

 Fuel Usage Monitored During Race

-Fuel economy continues to be a big part of FIA World Endurance Championship series.
+Fuel economy continues to be a big part of the FIA World Endurance Championship series.
 This year, race officials will monitor fuel usage over a three-lap average and teams who exceed predetermined limits will be penalized.

 This year, the hybrid cars are expected to significantly smaller than last year's with 10 cm (roughly 4-inches) cut from its width.
-Also, they will ride on tires which are 5 cm (2.5 inches) narrower.
+Also, they will ride on tires that are 5 cm (2.5 inches) narrower.

 With the thinner car and less rubber on the pavement, Toyota had a lot of work ahead of it.
 The engineering team was able to improve on last year’s car setup and create a new 3.7-L gasoline V-8 putting out 520 HP.
 This engine is mated to a hybrid system generating an additional 480 HP.

 Why should this news interest the average car buyer?
-Manufactures use information gained from their racing teams to incorporate in future vehicles.
+Manufacturers use information gained from their racing teams to incorporate in future vehicles.
 For example, a new Toyota-BMV joint sports car may use Le Mans technology.